4.3. Change of Basis#

 \[ [\vect{v}_1 +\vect{v}_2 ]_{\mc{B}} = [\vect{v}_1 ]_{\mc{B}} + [\vect{v}_2 ]_{\mc{B}} \quad \text{and} \quad [c\vect{v} ]_{\mc{B}} = c[\vect{v}]_{\mc{B}}. \]

 Proposition 4.3.5 is fairly general.
-We will mostly use it in the situation where the linear transformation goes from \(\R^n\) to itself, and where we use the same basis \(\mc{B}\) in the domain and codomain.
+We will mostly use it in the situation where the linear transformation goes from \(\R^n\) to itself, and where we use the same basis \(\mc{B}\) in the domain and the codomain.
 Before we do so, we introduce a new notation for the general case.

 Definition 4.3.3